openorch/openorch/docs-source/docs/built-in-services/registry-svc.md

 ### Node

-A `Node` is a physical or virtual machine that runs a OpenOrch daemon.
+A `Node` is a physical or virtual machine that runs a OpenOrch server.
 Maintaining a list of nodes is important so the daemon can efficiently distribute workload across the nodes.
 It's the basis for all distributed features.

 This is how a well configured node should look like: